dotnet/interactive/src/dotnet-interactive-vscode/insiders/README.md

 ## Telemetry

 The .NET Interactive extension for VS Code uses the `dotnet-interactive` tool which collects usage and sends telemetry to Microsoft to help us improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
 See [here](https://github.com/dotnet/interactive/tree/main/docs#telemetry) to learn more about telemetry in .NET Interactive.

+## License

+Copyright © .NET Foundation, and contributors.

+The source code to this extension is available on [https://github.com/dotnet/interactive](https://github.com/dotnet/interactive) and licensed under the [MIT license](https://github.com/dotnet/interactive/blob/main/License.txt).